FAQ for Special Education Graduate Programs

 No. Though there is much overlap, they are separate programs with separate admissions and requirements for completion.
 Students can apply to both programs at the same time, but need to complete the separate application process.
 Please note that being admitted to either program does NOT include admission to the other program.

 The POS is a formal document that lists the classes needed to complete a particular program.
-There are separate POS forms for the MS degree and for certification (these forms are available for your review on the special education website).
-You will need to complete a POS for the program you are completing (certification or MS Degree).
-If you are completing both programs, you will need to maintain an up-to-date POS for both programs.
+There are separate POS forms for the MS degree, for certification, and for the PhD degree.
+These forms are available through the School of Education’s graduate student portal.
+If students are completing both the MS degree and certification, then they will need to maintain an up-to-date POS for both programs.

 The graduate advisor for special education can help with developing a POS for the certification program.
 This program requires the completion of a set of courses that leads to state licensure in mild interventions.
 During the last year of your program, you will submit your POS to the graduate office to be processed for licensure.